mbaersch/piwik-pro-broken-event-checker/README.md

 ```

 ### Use App Scripts for the whole thing
 If you can or do not want to use a GCP Cloud Function for this check, you can use a Google Apps Script for the whole process.
 A basic example can be found in this repository as [example-app-script-code.gs](example-app-script-code.gs).
-You can use it as a staring point and add functionality like sending email notifications only once a day, storing more data in the spreadsheet or whatever you like.
+You can use it as a staring point and add functionality like sending email notifications only once a day, deduplicating events and messages, storing more data in the spreadsheet or whatever you like.

 ## Message Volume Control
 Per default, a limit of 10 sessions with broken events are processed and all broken events are reported seperately as a Slack message.
 If that floods your channel with too much (similar) messages, change the  `session_limit` variable that feeds the `limit` parameter of the `rep_response` API call.